 The bill requires each state college and university to develop a plan prioritizing placement of students who are or were formerly in foster care or who are homeless or at risk of experiencing homelessness in residence halls owned by the institution.
-The bill also requires that if a state college or university implements a priority system for assigning students to housing or work-study opportunities, it must give first priority to students who are eligible for a tuition and fee exemption due to their involvement with the child welfare system or classification as a homeless child or youth.
-The bill prohibits state colleges and universities from requiring students receiving specified housing support from needing a cosigner or guarantor to obtain housing.
+If a state college or university implements a priority system for assigning students to housing or work-study opportunities, it must give first priority to students who are eligible for a tuition and fee exemption due to their involvement with the child welfare system or classification as a homeless child or youth.
+State colleges and universities are prohibited from requiring students receiving specified housing support from needing a cosigner or guarantor to obtain housing.

-The bill requires the Department of Children and Families (DCF), community-based care lead agencies (CBCs), and housing authorities to administer the federal Foster Youth to Independence initiative and other federal programs and vouchers offered by the United State Department of Housing and Urban Development.
+The Department of Children and Families (DCF), community-based care lead agencies (CBCs), and housing authorities are required to administer the federal Foster Youth to Independence initiative and other federal programs and vouchers offered by the United State Department of Housing and Urban Development.
 DCF, CBCs, and their subcontracted service providers that administer housing funds for young adults in the child welfare system must document actions taken to facilitate a young adult's acquisition of a residential lease.